 Please refer to the information contained in this link for information about booking your vaccine.

 When can I have my second vaccination?

-Second doses will be arranged no later than 12 weeks after the first dose and you will be contacted when it is your turn to book.
+You will be contacted, generally by phone call or by text, when it is your turn to book.
 Exceptions can be made for patients who are about to start or are receiving chemotherapy treatment.
 In this instance please contact your GP to arrange.

 Which vaccines are you using?

-There are two types of vaccine which have been approved for use in the UK.
-These are the Pfizer vaccine and the AstraZeneca vaccine (also known as the Oxford vaccine).
-We are standing by to introduce other vaccines, such as Moderna, as soon as they are approved for use in our vaccination centres.
+There are three types of vaccine which have been approved for use in the UK.
+These are the Pfizer vaccine and the AstraZeneca vaccine (also known as the Oxford vaccine) and Moderna vaccine.
+In Haringey we are supplied with Pfizer and AstraZeneca and standing by to introduce other vaccines, such as Moderna, as soon as they are approved for use in our vaccination centres.

 Are the vaccines safe?

 All vaccines approved for use in the UK have been through a thorough, robust testing process by the Medicines and Healthcare products Regulatory Agency (MHRA).

 They only contain what they need to help our bodies to produce an immune response immunity, to create the fighting cells and antibodies to protect us from the Coronavirus.